dubicube/minitel2.0/README.md

 The main goal of this project is to build a modern computing system hidden behind an old minitel to control multiple connected objects for domotic applications.

+If you have any questions about the project, feel free to ask them.
+I'll be happy to answer :)

 ## Project scope
 Many people on the internet have already used such a minitel directly with the serial port available at the back of the product.
 This solution has the benefit to not change any hardware.
 But it is limited by the graphical processor controlling the screen inside.
 Practically, using the serial port only allows to control the screen in character mode (As I understand it from what I have read).